Omar Suleiman (politician): Non-governmental organizations

-Amnesty International and Human Rights Watch assert Suleiman's career moved in lockstep with a regime marked by widespread abuses.
+According to Amnesty International and Human Rights Watch, Suleiman's career moved in lockstep with a regime marked by widespread abuses.
 “Torture is an endemic problem in Egypt and ending police abuse has been a driving element behind the massive popular demonstrations that swept Egypt over the past week,” Human Rights Watch said in a January report.

 Human Rights Watch further wrote that "Egyptians, particularly those of us calling for an end to Mubarak's three-decade rule, see Suleiman as Mubarak II, especially after the lengthy interview he gave to Egyptian state television on 3 February 2011 in which he accused the demonstrators in Tahrir Square of implementing foreign agendas.
 He did not even bother to veil his threats of retaliation against protesters."
 The Committee to Protect Journalists and Freedom House also criticized the Mubarak regime for its violence against protesters and suppression of journalists.

 Death

 On 19 July 2012, Suleiman died in a hospital in Cleveland, Ohio, while undergoing medical testing for an unknown problem.
-The official Egyptian state news service, MENA, reported that Suleiman had been suffering from heart and lung problems for several months and that he had died of a heart attack.
+The official Egyptian state-run Middle East News Agency reported that Suleiman had been suffering from heart and lung problems for several months and that he had died of a heart attack.
 Hussein Kamal, one of his assistants, said it was an unexpected event.
 "He was fine.
 It came suddenly while he was having medical tests in Cleveland."
-Preparations got underway to send his body to Egypt for burial.
-Suleiman was given a military funeral, with Field Marshal Mohamed Hussein Tantawi, the then head of the Supreme Council of the Armed Forces, attending.
+Preparations began to send his body to Egypt for burial.
+Suleiman was given a military funeral, with Field Marshal Mohamed Hussein Tantawi, the former head of the Supreme Council of the Armed Forces, attending.